Analysing Multiscale Clusterings with Persistent Homology: Mathematical Links of MCF to Other Filtrations

-The example shows that the CAG is less sensible to the emergence and resolution of conflicts and also reflects the observation from Section~\ref{sec:MCF_construction} that the MCF is not 2-determined and thus cannot be constructed as a clique complex filtration.
-We can still show that $\mathcal{L}$ has the same zero-dimensional persistent homology as $\mathcal{M}$, implying that we can at least compute the persistent hierarchy $h(t)$ (Eq.~\eqref{eq:persistent_hierachy}) from $\mathcal{L}$.
+Our example suggests that $\mathcal{L}$ is less sensitive to higher-dimensional conflicts, but we can show that $\mathcal{L}$ has the same zero-dimensional PH as $\mathcal{M}$.
+This implies that we can compute the persistent hierarchy $h(t)$ of the MCF (Equation~\ref{eq:persistent_hierachy}) also from $\mathcal{L}$.

-\begin{proposition} For $t \ge t_1$ and $p\ge 0$ we have $H_0^p(L^t)=H_0^p(K^t)$ but the equality $H_k^p(L^t)=H_k^p(K^t)$ does not hold for $1\le k \le \dim(K)-1$ in general. \end{proposition}
+\begin{proposition} For $t \ge t_1$ and $p\ge 0$ we have $H_0^p(L^t)\cong H_0^p(K^t)$ but the equality $H_k^p(L^t)\cong H_k^p(K^t)$ does not hold for $1\le k \le \dim(K)$ in general. \end{proposition}